jyg/automatonism-reloaded/README.md

 * Ability to save different projects in the same folder with different filenames (no need to use main.pd as filename)
 * Several patches can run simultaneously and independently ("local mode" in Preset-Manager)

-## To Do :
-* Clean all that stuff
-* Deeply check camomile integration
-* Write tutorial for new features (import old patch ; create new modules ; use as camomile plugin

 ## Installation :
 * Download Automatonism.Reloaded.zip here https://github.com/jyg/automatonism-reloaded/releases
 * Unzip it into your puredata - externals folder.
 You may now have a folder named "automatonism"